nirmal127001/Data_Engineering/README.md

 4. Converted all the transformed datasets into sql table to query efficiently.
 5. Performed queries and plotted graph to draw insights.

-### Queries performed to get answers for the following questions
+### Queries performed to get answers for the following questions:
 |Query|Description|
 |-----|-----------|
 |Q1|Top scoring batsman per season.|